oliviachang29/data-science-S2023/challenges/c04-gapminder-assignment.md

 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task1-1.png)<!-- -->
+Question: How does life expectancy change over time for three African
+countries that were once Belgian colonies?

 - This graph displays life expectancy vs. year for three African
   countries that were once Belgian colonies: Burundi, the DRC, and